YiyangLi-0/Identify_Crystalline_Phases_in_Polymer/readme.md

 The bin-table technique is used in both modes to further improve computing efficiency.
 The [local p2 order parameter][ref-1] is computed for every particle in system, which is used to determine if a particle should be assigned to the crystalline phase.

-This code was used in my project 6 and project 7, as demonstrated in [my webpage](https://liyiyang.weebly.com/).
+This postprocessing code was used in my research projects #6 and #7, as shown in [my webpage](https://liyiyang.weebly.com/).

 # Prerequisites

-#### MPI mode:
+### MPI mode

 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Open MPI or MPICH <br />
 &nbsp;&nbsp;&nbsp;&nbsp;2. mpi4py <br />

-These should be installed on the master node as well as all the worker nodes in your cluster.
+These packages should be installed on the master node as well as all the worker nodes in your cluster.

-In addition, master node and worker nodes should have access to the folder of this project through network file system (NFS), and any node should be able to passwordlessly ssh to any other node.
+In addition, master node and worker nodes should have access to the folder of this project through network file system (NFS), and any node should be able to passwordlessly ssh to any other node in your network.
-Please read [this tutorial](https://www-users.cs.york.ac.uk/~mjf/pi_cluster/src/Building_a_simple_Beowulf_cluster.html#_install_and_setup_the_network_file_system) for more information.
+Please read this [tutorial](https://www-users.cs.york.ac.uk/~mjf/pi_cluster/src/Building_a_simple_Beowulf_cluster.html#_install_and_setup_the_network_file_system) for more information.

-#### Multiprocessing mode: <br />
+### Multiprocessing mode

 &nbsp;&nbsp;&nbsp;&nbsp;None